Your Pet, Our Passion.

 If your cat seems unenthusiastic about play, keep trying until you find something that catches their interest.

-In this article, we have outlined some of the best toys you can buy for your senior cat and what you can do to keep them interested in play.
-It is important to ensure you have established a routine to begin with, so that they see play as a part of their day.
-But once your cat gets going, there will be no stopping them—senior or not!
+In this article, we have outlined some of the best toys you can provide for your senior cat and what you can do to keep them interested in play and keep them happy and healthy.

 Want to find out more about caring for your senior cat?
 Read our article on feeding your senior cat, next.